cadin/panels/docs/comic-data/sequences.md

 An _auto_-scrolling sequence moves panel-by-panel as the user presses the panel's [`advanceControl`]({{site.baseurl}}/docs/comic-data/panels#advancecontrol) button or triggers the panel's [`advanceControlSequence`]({{site.baseurl}}/docs/comic-data/panels#advancecontrolsequence).

+Auto-scrolling sequences can also be advanced with the crank by setting the [`autoAdvanceWithCrank`](#autoadvancewithcrank) property.

 OPTIONS:
 {: .text-delta}

 -   `Panels.ScrollType.MANUAL`
 -   `Panels.ScrollType.AUTO`

+### autoAdvanceWithCrank
+default: false
+{: .prop-default}

+When set to `true`, the crank can be used to auto-advance panels (in addition to the buttons).

+`scrollType` must be set to `Panels.ScrollType.AUTO` for this property to take effect.

+Note that when crank auto-advance is enabled, the panel will scroll slightly before crossing the auto-scroll detent threshold (see [autoAdvanceTicks]({#autoadvanceticks})).
+This can be used with or without `snapToPanel` depending on the desired effect.

+### autoAdvanceTicks
+default: 6
+{: .prop-default}

+When `autoAdvanceWithCrank` is enabled, this property sets the number of auto-advance detents per crank revolution, as used in [`playdate.getCrankTicks`](https://sdk.play.date/inside-playdate/#f-getCrankTicks).
+The larger the number, the less one must crank to trigger auto-scroll.

 ### audio